What are the benefits of CBD oil?

 A review of test tube studies into the possible beneficial effects of CBD on Alzheimer’s concluded that there was “promising preliminary data”.

 Like Alzheimer’s, Parkinson’s disease is a neurodegenerative condition but as well as damaging the brain and eventually resulting in dementia it also effects the wider central nervous system, leading to problems with movement, including tremors.

 The results of research into the potential beneficial effects of CBD on Parkinson’s have varied depending on the symptoms being evaluated.
 One study suggested no measurable effect on motor problems and general symptoms but a significant improvement in overall quality of life, while another showed CBD was able to control the symptoms of a sleep behaviour disorder during which patients experienced nightmares and were physically active while dreaming.

-The idea that CBD oil could help treat headache, and specifically migraine, symptoms comes in large part from its apparent beneficial effects on pain and inflammation and its possible ability to reduce nausea, one of the symptoms sometimes associated with migraines.
+The idea that CBD may help to treat headaches, and specifically migraines, is partly based on its beneficial effects on pain and inflammation and its ability to reduce nausea, one of the symptoms sometimes associated with migraines.

 CBD oil for blood pressure and heart health

 We’ve already seen that the use of CBD helped tackle increased blood pressure in a study related to stress (see CBD oil for anxiety) but the same study also showed that CBD reduced resting blood pressure, suggesting that after further research it might one day play a part in the treatment of cardiovascular disorders.
 As in the case of other conditions, CBD’s apparent anti-inflammatory properties could be part of the answer here.

 “Inflammation is part of the process that leads to many diseases, including coronary heart disease, high blood pressure and stroke and there is some evidence that CBD has anti-inflammatory properties,” says the British Heart Foundation.